Care experienced students

 The one thing that students talk about the most at the University of Stirling is the sense of community.
 As one of the smaller sized universities in Scotland students from all different backgrounds come together on a beautiful campus and are able to settle in and make friends easily.

-We have joined other higher education institutions in Scotland in enhancing our support for care experienced students - through offering care experienced applicants who meet minimum entry requirements a guaranteed place for undergraduate study.
+We have joined other higher education institutions in Scotland in enhancing our support for care experienced students - through offering care experienced applicants who meet minimum entry requirements a guaranteed offer to study with us.
 See more on the Universities Scotland website.

 Get in touch – it's as easy as that!